zlgesundheit/zlg-platform/README.md

 `docker-compose up -d`

 Other Files in this repository are used to test and document the communication with the server as well as the processes when working with openEHR.

+The Postman-Environments in this repo can be used to get an idea of how to communicate with a openEHR-Server / EHRBase-Server